Aliarabyar/FMT-Dataset/README.md

 # FTM-Dataset
-Dataset using the Topological Placement Optimization Using Combinatorial Problem Solving Methods
+Dataset using the thesis: Topological Placement Optimization Using Combinatorial Problem Solving Methods